-Watching the sunset at a waterfront parks is a local favorite.
+Watching the sunset at a waterfront park is a local favorite.
 All of the parks open at dusk and close after sunset (times varying thought the year) Here are a couple of our favorite spots:

-This 43.7 acre waterfront park includes a beautiful swimming beach, boat launching areas, docks, fishing piers, and scenic nature trails.
+This 43.7-acre waterfront park includes a beautiful swimming beach, boat launching areas, docks, fishing piers, and scenic nature trails.
 A favorite spot to have some fun in the sun and take in the gorgeous lake and its surroundings.
 The parks 3 picnic shelters make for a soothing place to have a picnic with friends and family before watching the sunset.

 “Jetton Park” photo courtesy of Gary the Golden from @scarygarycharlotte

 If you’re looking for a breathtaking sunset with an “island feel” in our very own Lake Norman area, look no further than Jetton Park.
-Located in Cornelius, this park is known for its sunning beach, bike and walking trails, picnic areas, and garden.
+Located in Cornelius, this park is known for its stunning beach, bike and walking trails, picnic areas, and garden.
 It is a popular wedding destination that sets a romantic scene for a truly enchanting sunset.
 Jetton Park is a wonderful place to spend the end of the day with family, friends, or that special someone.